jrfloza12/GroupProject3/README.md

 The greatest challenge with the CSV file was the amount of data it contained since we could not filter it by the airlines selected prior to this.
 Due to this obstacle, and the amount of data that was allowed, we downloaded four separate csv files by year.
 [2018 csv](T_ONTIME_MARKETING_2018.csv), [2019 csv](T_ONTIME_MARKETING_2019.csv), [2020 csv](T_ONTIME_MARKETING_2020.csv), [2022 csv](T_ONTIME_MARKETING_2022.csv)

 We decided to go with one month (December) of each year for all of the fiight departing out of those three airports.
-This still created a CSV with over one million rows.
+Even with this limited source it contained a CSV file with over a million rows of information.

-We added three addtional columns DELAYED_STATUS, CANCELLED_STATUS, AND DIVERTED_STATUS, with either a YES or NO.
+We added three addtional columns DELAYED_STATUS, CANCELLED_STATUS, AND DIVERTED_STATUS, with either a YES or NO as a reference column.

 The next step was to merge the data.
 Using the command prompt, we selected the CSV files and used the command: “copy*.csv merged-csv-files.csv” to create a new file with all of them merged.
 [Merged csv](merged-csv-files-edited.csv)